proy19/TheStudyScout/README.md

      the mechanism. -->

 **System prompt grounding instruction:**
-The Syetem is designed to only answer using the context provided.
+The System is instructed to only answer using the context provided.

 **How source attribution is surfaced in the response:**
-Example: (Out of scope)
-Query: What are some study spots near New York University?
-Answer: There is no information provided about study spots near New York University.
-The context provided appears to be about study spots on a different campus, possibly Georgia Tech, but it does not mention New York University.
+The app lists sources with each response/query.
+If it can't find a response within the source, it will note it so.
+For example, I asked something out of scope like study spots near New York University.
+It returned "There is no information provided about study spots near New York University.
+The context provided appears to be about study spots on a different campus, possibly Georgia Tech, but it does not mention New York University"
-Source: RamblerAtlanta.pdf, Odyssey.pdf

 ---